It is funny how much we depend on technology in the Ann Arbor real estate business these days.

 About an hour ago I started having problems with our MLXchange system.
 (That is the database of property used by the Ann Arbor Area Board of REALTORS.)

 Today the MLXchange system was crashing a lot when I tried to look at some detailed property listings.
-To the point is was almost unusable.
+To the point that it was almost unusable.
 So I decided to take a break and catch up on some email.

 It turns out she knows nothing about a price reduction!
 It would appear that the MLXchange system reduced the price without human intervention!